Link back to the Teacher’s Guide Table of Contents

 Unit 3 of AP Bio focuses on Enzymes, Cellular Respiration, and Photosynthesis.
 This is one of my favorite units of the course.
 The biology is fabulous, with opportunities to talk about every key theme in biology.
 In addition, there are three major labs.

-In terms of sequence, I suggest that you do the following (which is different from the College Board’s sequence in their Course and Exam Description).
+In terms of sequence, I suggest that you do the following (which is different from the College Board’s sequence (see their Course and Exam description, linked above)

 Why cellular respiration before photosynthesis?
 For me, this is partly based on my professional history.
 I started teaching AP Biology using Neil Campbell’s Biology, which puts cellular respiration first.
 That sequence is also what’s used in my other favorite textbook: Principles of Life (Hillis, Sadava, Hill, and Price).
 It’s also used in Principles of Biology (Brooker, Widmaier, Graham, and Stirling).
 But it’s not a slam-dunk: Sylvia Mader teaches photosynthesis first, then moves on to cellular respiration.